LarryLuTW/sleep_until/README.md

 # sleep_until

-This CLI tool will wait until the time you specify.
+This CLI tool is written in Rust.
+It will wait until the time you specify.

 ## Install